brillout/wildcard-api/docs/readme.template.md

 then Wildcard offers a much easier way.
-All you have to do is to create JavaScript functions and all you need to know is written in this tiny Readme.
+All you have to do is to create JavaScript functions and all you need to know is written in this tiny Readme. a better choice than GraphQL/REST.
-For example,
-if you have a React/Vue/Angular frontend that needs to load data from your Node.js server then Wildcard is a better choice than GraphQL/REST.
 Everytime, you change the Wildcard API for.